 - Evictions: No evictions in the last seven years.

-- No outstanding debt owed to another landlord or property management company.
+- No outstanding debt is owed to another landlord or property management company.

 Applications with more than one applicant

-- The credit scores are averaged across all applicants.
-The average must meet or exceed the required credit requirement threshold.
+- The TransUnion Resident Score is averaged across all applicants.
+The average must meet or exceed the required score requirement threshold.

-- The gross combined income of all applicants must meet or exceed 3 times monthly rent.
+- The gross combined income of all applicants must meet or exceed 3 times the monthly rent.